tinymce/tinymce-docs/_includes/configuration/branding.md

 ## branding

-This option allows you to disable the "Powered by TinyMCE" branding.
+This option allows you to disable the "Powered by Tiny" branding.

+> Note: The "**Powered by Tiny**" product [attribution]({{site.baseurl}}/general-configuration-guide/attribution-requirements/) is required for users on the Starter tier.
+Product attribution is not required for users on the Developer, Pro, or Custom packages.

 **Type:** `Boolean`